grosser/smusher/README.markdown

 Protection
 ==========

-smush makes .backup copies of any image before smushing.
+Smusher makes .backup copies of any image before smushing.
-Any image that returns a failure code, or is larger than before will be reverted.
+Any image that returns a failure code, is larger than before, or is empty will be reverted.

+TODO
+====
+ - windows support anyone ?